 No Thanksgiving dinner is complete without some type of pumpkin spice dessert.
 Even though pumpkin pie is usually a staple, I like to switch things up or have a variety and this newest creation -a pumpkin cheesecake – is going to be a hit!
 I mean you can’t resist silky cream cheese mixed with pumpkin and baked on a buttery graham cracker crust right?

-Just so you know, there will be some leftover pumpkin puree, so why not make a batch of pumpkin cinnamon rolls, streusel coffee cake, or a stack of pumpkin flapjacks!
-For those who would rather drink their pumpkin, whip up a Pumpkin spice latte right at home (much cheaper than Starbucks!).
-I have a pumpkin soup recipe for my peeps who like savory (or if you need a holiday app).
+Just so you know, there will be some leftover pumpkin puree, so why not make a batch of pumpkin cinnamon rolls, pumpkin streusel coffee cake, or a stack of pumpkin spice pancakes!
+For those who would rather drink their pumpkin, whip up an iced pumpkin spice latte right at home (much cheaper than Starbucks!).
+I have a pumpkin soup (with canned pumpkin) recipe for my peeps who like savory (or if you need a holiday appetizer).

 Why You’ll Love this Swirled Pumpkin Cheesecake Recipe